Conservation and community engagement are key to our success

 Your stay at Misool Eco Resort directly supports our conservation initiatives, our No-Take Zone, as well as the local community.
 We employ over 120 staff, most of whom come from the nearby villages of Misool.
 We offer sustainable employment opportunities, entirely decoupled from the extraction of marine resources.
 Most of our staff are supporting extended families on their wage, and are proud to welcome visitors to their backyard.

 Kindergarten Project, Fafanlap: In late 2010 we expanded our No-Take Zone to encompass the Daram Islands to the east.
 As part of the lease agreement with the local community and in partnership with Seacology and WildAid, we agreed to build a kindergarten in their village of Fafanlap.
-Construction started in late 2011, and we expect the first pupils to enroll in mid-2012.
+Construction started in late 2011, and the kindergarten is now functional.

 Misool Manta Project: In August 2011, our team beginning sifting and collating several years' worth of photos and videos from our nearby manta cleaning station.
 Using the distintive markings on the manta's belly, we have identified individuals and created a database.
 This contributes valuable data to our knowledge of manta migration patterns and behaviour.
 We can also track interactions between different species of mantas, follow breeding patterns, and note seasonal variations.
 This information is a great tool to help us build the case for escalating protection of manta rays.
 Guests enjoy our 'Manta Researcher for a Day' program, which includes a master class on manta morphology and behaviour, a data collection dive, and an evening debrief to ID individual mantas.